 What audits cover

 Audits review how firms manage record-keeping, documentation, client money handling and compliance procedures.
-Visits can take place on-site or virtually, followed by a written summary outlining strengths and areas for improvement.
+Focus areas typically include anti-money laundering (AML), client money protection (CMP), and data and consumer protection.
+Visits last approximately three hours and can be conducted on-site or virtually, followed by a written summary that outlines strengths and areas for improvement.
 The feedback is designed to offer assurance and guidance, helping firms meet standards confidently rather than addressing issues after the fact.

 With increasing legislative demands—including the Renters' Rights Act 2025, the Housing (Scotland) Bill, Leasehold Reform, and potential changes to home buying and selling—agents must stay informed and compliant.
-An audit helps alleviate these pressures so businesses can focus on managing and selling properties.
+An audit would help alleviate these pressures so businesses can focus on managing and selling properties.

 Propertymark audits improve systems and reduce the risk of enforcement action.
 As highlighted in From Fines to Fraud: What’s at Stake when Agents Fall Short, failures in record-keeping and client money controls can lead to significant penalties.
 Early intervention helps firms demonstrate good practice and protect their reputation.